A Quick Overview of Starting a Tutoring Business

 - It’s going to be easier to sell yourself if you have teaching experience or a degree in the subjects you’re tutoring.

-- Success for a tutor is usually defined by the increase in their students school grades.
-It only takes a few satisfied parent to begin building your tutoring business.
+- Success for a tutor is usually defined by the increase in their student’s grades.
+It only takes a few satisfied parents to begin building your tutoring business.
 When parents are pleased with their child’s progress, they are eager to pass along the name of their tutor.
-Thus, success is also measured in the number of queries a tutor gets from potential clients.

-- Tutoring is not teaching.
-Different skills and strategies apply.
-Research has shown that more effective tutoring results when clear steps are followed to help the student achieve independence from tutoring.
+- Research has shown that more effective tutoring results when clear steps are followed to help the student achieve independence from tutoring.
 See Dr. Ross MacDonald’s book, entitled, The Master Tutor.

 - It is not how much you know but how you help the student learn on their own.